This resource center was updated on February 23, 2026.

 The chief operating officer role described in this sample job description has overall strategic and operational responsibility for all programs.
 In addition, the individual in this role also manages a group of program directors and work with the nonprofit's board of directors to keep them abreast of programmatic changes.

-In this sample job description, the chief operating officer oversees the functions that support the programs but do not relate directly to program participants, and other senior managers are responsible for the programs themselves.
+The chief financial and operating officer role described in this sample job description oversees the functions that support the programs but do not relate directly to program participants.

 Chief Operating Office (Generalist) Sample Job Description